-- Appropriate eye and ear protection are REQUIRED. - Closed toe footwear is REQUIRED. - o All participants are required to hold a hunter's education certificate - Shotshell loads will not exceed a shot charge greater than 1 1/8 ounce, a velocity of 1,350 ft/s or contain shot larger than #7 1/2 lead or #6 Steel - o Participants to bring one box ammunition for each event DO NOT BRING RELOADED AMMUNITION - All rules for contests and Rogers County Fair Shooting Sports permission form can be found on www.rogerscountyfair.com.
+- Appropriate eye and ear protection are REQUIRED. - Closed toe footwear is REQUIRED. - All participants are required to hold a hunter's education certificate - Shotshell loads will not exceed a shot charge greater than 1 1/8 ounce, a velocity of 1,350 ft/s or contain shot larger than #7 1/2 lead or #6 Steel - Participants to bring one box ammunition for each event DO NOT BRING RELOADED AMMUNITION - All rules for contests and Rogers County Fair Shooting Sports permission form can be found on https://rogerscountyfair.com/competitions-exhibits/